WUSC provides hope and opportunity for student refugees. You can help.

 In a refugee camp, there are few resources for young people to further their schooling.
 Without access to education there are limited options available to youth for a meaningful life.

-Our Student Refugee Program has been helping young refugees achieve their dreams for over 30 years, providing hope, resources and access to post-secondary education at Canadian universities.
+Our Student Refugee Program has been helping young refugees achieve their dreams for over 35 years, providing hope, resources and access to post-secondary education at Canadian universities, colleges and/or cégeps.

 Where does your contribution go?

 All fundraising for the SRP goes directly to support the student through training and programs that ensure the success of refugee students both in-camp and once they reach Canada.

 Changing the world, one life at a time